 Brianne first moved to Washington, DC in 2002.
 She was an ANC Commissioner from 2006 – 2010.
 Beyond her work on the ANC, Brianne helped create the U Street Movie Series and served as vice chairperson of the Ward 1 Democrats in 2012.
 She has dedicated herself to expanding the base of registered democrats in the ward and engaging voters in local issues.

 Brianne earned an M.A. in Public Policy from American University and a B.A. in Political Science from Boston College.
-She is an active member of her prayer community, DC Minyan, and is a board member of Jews United for Justice.
-By day, she works at the firm Rabinowitz/Dorf Communications, doing public relations for non-profits.
+She is an active member of her prayer community, DC Minyan, and before she became Councilmember, was a board member of Jews United for Justice.